Community-driven research on marine harvested and farmed species

 Partnering with Gulf of èßäÊÓÆµ coastal communities

-Interface of Change brings together researchers from the University of èßäÊÓÆµ Anchorage, University of èßäÊÓÆµ Fairbanks, and the Univerisity of èßäÊÓÆµ Southeast in partnership with Gulf of èßäÊÓÆµ community members from Seldovia, Halibut Cove, èßäÊÓÆµr, Cordova, Valdez, Juneau, Haines and Klukwan.
+Interface of Change brings together researchers from the University of èßäÊÓÆµ Anchorage, University of èßäÊÓÆµ Fairbanks, and the University of èßäÊÓÆµ Southeast in partnership with Gulf of èßäÊÓÆµ community members from Seldovia, Halibut Cove, èßäÊÓÆµr, Cordova, Valdez, Juneau, Haines and Klukwan.

 Research Areas